Tes-hope/ACELOGIC-5G-RAN-Continuity-Test-Phase-1/README.md

 ## 🔷 Identity Model

 Each agent is bound to a **deterministic identity anchor** derived from immutable fields.
-The identity is stored separately from the agent’s execution state and never changes.

 ### Identity Fields (Real Values)